 The Company carries accounts receivable at the face amounts less an allowance for estimated credit losses.
-As of December 31, 2022, an allowance for doubtful accounts of \$0.1 million had been recorded.
 The Company estimates its reserve for credit losses using relevant available information from internal and external sources relating to past events, current conditions and reasonable and supportable forecasts.

 The Company only extends credit to entities and institutions of significance, such as well-known academic and financial institutions and U.S. government agencies.
 Consequently, historical accounts receivable credit losses are nearly zero, which provides the starting point for management's assessment of the reserve for credit losses for its accounts receivable.
-The Company elected to base its estimation of expected credit losses for accounts receivable on historical credit loss experience.
-However, in assessing relevant information including its assessment of current conditions, management determined that a credit loss allowance slightly higher than its historical data would indicate is appropriate for certain of its revenue generating activities.
+The Company estimates its expected credit losses for accounts receivable based on historical credit loss experience, its assessment of current conditions, and other relevant available information from internal and external sources on a quarterly basis.